FrendsPlatform/Frends.AzureBlobStorage/Frends.AzureBlobStorage.DownloadBlob/README.md

 `dotnet pack --configuration Release`

+# License

+This project is licensed under the MIT License - see the LICENSE file for details.

 # Contributing
 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.